navana-tech/MUCS2021/docs/index.md

     We will be providing a total of ~600 hours of data in seven Indian languages, namely, Hindi, Marathi, Odia, Bengali, Telugu, Tamil and Gujarati.
 This includes code-switched transcribed speech in two code-switched language pairs, Hindi-English and Bengali-English.
 Domains of the speech recordings vary across different languages.  </p>
     <p> </p>
     <p style="font-size:16.5px;">
     For example, the Odia data comes from healthcare, agriculture and financial domains.
 The Hindi-English and Bengali-English data are drawn from a repository of technical lectures on a diverse range of topics in computer science.
-For more description on this, please refer to the Dataset section <LINK>.
+For more description on this, please refer to the <a href = "https://navana-tech.github.io/IS21SS-indicASRchallenge/data.html">Dataset section</a>.
 We will release a baseline system that participants can compare their systems against and use as a starting point.
 During testing, we will release a held-out blind test set that the systems will be evaluated on.</p>
     <p> </p>
     <h3> The challenge comprises two sub-tasks as described below </h3>